-Councils must prepare and implement a community engagement strategy for engagement with the local community in the development and review of the community strategic plan and other plans, policies and programs (other than routine administrative matters).
-The community engagement strategy must be based on the social justice principles of access, equity, participation and rights.
+Councils must prepare and implement a broadly - based community engagement strategy to support the development of all plans, policies, programs and activities.
+The community engagement strategy must demonstrate a commitment to genuine and inclusive engagement and be based on the social justice principles of access, equity, participation and rights.